Aldikrasniqi/vue-starter/README.md

 It is much faster than the production build.

 But it's still recommended to test the production build with `test:e2e` before deploying (e.g. in CI environments).

+## GitHub Actions

+If you want to use the GitHub Actions workflow, I have a workflow-setup branch that has the workflow setup and is ready to use.

+The workflow-setup branch has

+- The CI workflow runs on every push and pull request to main and workflow-setup branches, including linting, formatting, unit tests and end-to-end tests

+- The Docker Workflow automatically builds and pushes Docker images to GitHub Container Registry, triggered by a push to main and workflow-setup branches

+- The Dependabot workflow runs weekly and opens pull requests to update the dependencies

+The workflow-setup branch is ready to use.